influx6/assets/readme.md

     ```

-    - To embed files in production mode,i.e all assets are embedded into the generate go file have output decompressed
+    - To embed files in production mode,i.e all assets are embedded into the generated go file have output decompressed

     ```go
     	bf, err := NewBindFS(BindFSConfig{